-Effective asset management means mitigating surface deformation and subsidence as it happens.
+Effective asset management means mitigating surface displacement and displacement as it happens.
 This requires insight in surface dynamics regardless of daylight, cloud cover, weather and limits to safe access.
 The radar interferometry technology meets all these requirements and is widely accepted in geodetic applications.
-Since these deformation data are gathered by satellites and processed with our algorithm, we update our users’ deformation data automatically and periodically.
+Since these displacement data are gathered by satellites and processed with our algorithm, we update our users’ displacement data automatically and periodically.
 For each asset’s specific requirements, we configure the radar satellite mission.
 We task data acquisition parameters on the satellite, (such as resolution, image size, wavelength and frequency of image acquisition) to best monitor our customers assets.

 Installations and infrastructure

 On the distance scale of installations for production, transportation, storage and processing, our products measure displacement in the infrastructure with a high degree of completeness.
 These insights into displacement dynamics will reveal for example high gradients in displacement rates, where high stresses likely affect the asset.
 These early indicators can inform further inspection.
 Our displacement measurements have been validated with ground-based measurements in many different installations all over the world.

 The first step in a site survey is usually to map the surface geology and active faults.
 Remote sensing plays a valuable role because these tasks can be accomplished without capital spend or ground crews.
 A remote fact-finding mission will establish if there is autonomous movement along fault zones, and if so, at which rates and in which direction.
 This yields immediate insights for new and mature fields.
 The surface survey will give a complete overview of the surface dynamic events underlying displacement.
 We can access historical satellite data as far back as 1992 enabling a long term perspective on geological forces at work.